Efficiency of radiation friction losses in laser-driven "hole boring" of dense targets: Conclusions

 \section{Conclusions}

-In conclusion, we have presented a selfconsistent analytic model for the interaction of superintense laser pulses with thick plasma in the hole boring regime.
+In conclusion, we have presented a self-consistent analytic model for the interaction of superintense circularly polarized laser pulses with thick plasma in the hole boring regime.
 The inclusion of the RFF along the lines of Zeldovich's work \cite{zeld} allowed calculating the conversion efficiency of the laser energy into high frequency radiation in the wide range of intensities.
 After accounting the effects of (a) the global hole boring motion of the plasma and (b) of the laser field inhomogeneity in space and time, our result demonstrated a good quantitative agreement with the outcome of the PIC simulation.
+Note that despite of its analytic simplicity the model is robust with respect to assumptions on the particular shape of electron and ion density distributions in the radiating layer.
 The effect of the RFF, in combination with the factors (a) and (b), results in a much slower (compared to predictions made in \cite{ournjp}) increase of the conversion efficiency with the laser intensity, so that $\eta\approx 0.25$ at $I_L=3\cdot 10^{24}$W/cm$^2$.
-Our analysis also predicts that, within the setup which provides the hole boring regime of interaction, quantum corrections to the RFF will hardly be significant at intensities $I_L<10^{25}$W/cm$^2$.
+Consequently, the quantum parameter also grows only slowly with increasing of the laser intensity, $\chi\sim a_0^{1/4}$, which may lead to quantum effects not to dominate even at the highest intensities we considered.
+This prediction may be tested by simulations with QED effects included.